Quick Start Guide

 8. Additional Commands

-1. Inviting people to a group, accept an invitation, and disband from a group
+a.
+Inviting people to a group, accepting an invitation, and disbanding from a group

-3. The ‘/corpse’ command (to drag your corpse) is located here
+c.
+The “/corpse” command (to drag your corpse)

-4. The Macro button will open the macro editor, so you can make your own hotkeys (for example to ‘/sit’ or ‘/attack’)
+d.
+The Macro button (opens the macro editor, so you can make your own hotkeys, for example “/sit” or “/attack”)

-10. Inventory window, with Stats, Equipment and Experience Bar
+10. Inventory Window, Stats, Equipment, and Experience Bar

 11. Loot Window

-Note: Group/groupmates not shown; they’ll show under (1)
+Note: The group/groupmates window is not shown; they’ll show under (1).

 13. Tabs to select between: